enfenry/library-manager/README.md

 # library-manager
-Library Management Application using SQL and Python
+Library Management Application using SQL and Node.js